 Before choosing a holster for concealed carry, it is best to first determine how and where you intend to carry your firearm.
 Will you carry on your body or off of your person?
 Will you carry on your strong side hip, appendix, or small of the back?
 Will you carry inside your waistband or outside the waistband?
 Then, based on where or how you will carry, determine which make and model of firearm you want to carry concealed.
 Do all this before selecting a holster for concealed carry.

 I’m going to try to be extensive with the article, touching on many topics you might not have considered when selecting a holster for concealed carry.
-This article is going to focus on helping you choose a holster for your preferred mode of carry, and not so much helping you choose a mode of carry.
-Choosing a mode of carry is a highly personal choice based on many factors such as your body size, shape, lifestyle, working conditions, etc… There is no one size fits all solutions when it comes to anything related to firearms.
+This article is going to focus on helping you choose a holster for your preferred mode of carry, and not so much on helping you choose a mode of carry.
+Choosing a mode of carry is a highly personal choice based on many factors such as your body size, shape, lifestyle, working conditions, etc… There is no one size fits all solution when it comes to anything related to firearms.

 Universal truths when choosing a holster for concealed carry…